PatrykKuniczak/memesChat/CONTRIBUTION.md

         DB_URL=$DB_TYPE://$POSTGRES_USER:$POSTGRES_PASSWORD@$POSTGRES_HOST:$POSTGRES_PORT/$POSTGRES_DB # DON'T CHANGE IT #
         SERVER_PORT=3030 (If u have something on that, change it) JWT_SECRET=randomSecret
+        DEVELOPMENT=true - if it's true, then validation is OFF, leave empty for default validation DEFAULT_JWT_TOKEN= Default token for swagger for development operation, leave empty for default app behavior

         ### THE DB CREDENTIALS IS DEFAULT, YOU MAY HAVE OTHER ###

         FOR FRONTEND: